DavidHaslam/Times-Armenian-to-Unicode/README.md

 Likewise, the table excludes the five Armenian ligatures and two other Armenian Unicode characters.

-Even, so, these are listed in my Excel worksheet for the sake of completeness.
+Even so, these are listed in my Excel worksheet for the sake of completeness.

 NB.
 The **Sylfaen** font displays the Armenian Hyphen as a space.
 The **Code2000** font might be preferred.